MohsinTunio/datasciencecoursera/README.md

+*** run_analysis.R***

-- This project excercise utilizes mobile phone sensor train and test datasets from www.smartlab.ws
+This project excercise utilizes mobile phone sensor train and test datasets from www.smartlab.ws
 - It merges the two datasets and looks for mean and standard deviations
 - The required packages are read.table() and reshape2()
 ***The Steps are as Follow***